 God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all who were oppressed by the devil, for God was with Him.

 In the Old Testament, this anointing was reserved for priests and kings.
-In the New Testament, we are made these very priests and kings...
+In the New Testament, we are these very priests and kings.

 To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
 Amen.

-...they were all filled with the Holy Spirit, and they spoke the word of God with boldness
+. . . hey were all filled with the Holy Spirit, and they spoke the word of God with boldness.

-This symbol of oil also is in concert with the parable Jesus told of the ten virgins concerning some who kept their lamps (spirits) filled with oil (Holy Spirit) in preparation for the coming of the bridegroom (The Lord Jesus Christ) and some who did not and were excluded from the marriage feast.
+The symbol of oil also is in concert with the parable Jesus told of the ten virgins.
+The lesson concerned five virgins who kept their lamps (spirits) filled with oil (Holy Spirit) in preparation for the coming of the bridegroom (The Lord Jesus Christ), and some who did not and consequently were excluded from the marriage feast.
 This metaphor can be an essential lesson on keeping our lamps filled with oil, especially in these dark times, so that upon His return, we would be ready and about His business rather than procrastinating in spiritual matters and disciplines.